Pain Under Right Rib Cage: 12 Causes & Treatment

 Gastritis can be caused by H. pylori infection, use of non-steroidal anti-inflammatory medications or excessive alcohol consumption.
 Read more about the causes of gastritis and how it is treated.

-What to do: You should consult a gastroenterologist if you suspect you may have gastritis.
+How to treat: You should consult a gastroenterologist if you suspect you may have gastritis.
 Treatment can be done with the use of antacids and antibiotics in case of H. pylori infection.
 Read more about the gastritis treatment your doctor may consider to manage this condition.

 You can also prepare these home remedies for gastritis to complement the treatment prescribed by your doctor.